houd1ni/WebsocketPromisify/README.md

 How it on Server Side ?
 ```
   1. Serialized JSON is sent by this lib = {id: 'generated_id', data: your data}
+     ... or some entity from your .encode function(message_id, message_data)
   2. Some Server processing...
   3. Serialized JSON is sent back by the Server = {id: 'the same generated_id', data: feedback data}
+     ... or some entity that could be parsed by your .decode function(raw_data)
 ```